zhouchun0105/Python-for-Data-Analysis/README.md

 **Global**: modify the variable outside of the current scope.
 It is used to create a global variable and make changes to the variable in a local context.

+**nonlocal** used in inner functions to state the value of variable is applicable to outer function.

+The searching order is: local scope, enclosing functions, global, builtins.